WordPress/gutenberg/docs/how-to-guides/themes/README.md

 ### Classic theme

 In terms of block editor terminology this is any theme that defines its templates in the traditional `.php` file format, and that doesn't have an `index.html` format template in the `/block-templates` or `/templates` folders.
-A `Classic` theme still has the ability to provide configuration and styling options to the block editor, and block content, via [Theme Supports](/docs/how-to-guides/themes/theme-support.md).
+A `Classic` theme has the ability to provide configuration and styling options to the block editor, and block content, via [Theme Supports](/docs/how-to-guides/themes/theme-support.md), or by including a [theme.json](/docs/how-to-guides/themes/theme-json.md) file.

-### Hybrid theme

-As well as using [Theme Supports](/docs/how-to-guides/themes/theme-support.md) to configure the block editor and block content, a `Classic` theme can also include a [theme.json](/docs/how-to-guides/themes/theme-json.md) file to achieve this.
 A theme does not have to be a `Block` theme in order to take advantage of some of the flexibility provided by the use of a `theme.json` file.

 ### Block theme